-Altimeters are instruments used to determine an object’s altitude above ground or sea level by interpreting measurements of atmospheric pressure, radar or GPS signals.
+Altimeters are instruments that determine altitude above ground or sea level by interpreting measurements of atmospheric pressure, radar, or GPS signals.

 Compasses are navigational instruments that determine direction relative to Earth’s magnetic poles.

-Inertial Measurement Units (IMU) use integrated gyroscopes and accelerometers to detect the distance and direction traveled over a period of time.
-Measurements are summed to determine change from an initial location.
+Inertial measurement units (IMUs) determine location via integrated gyroscopes and accelerometers that detect the distance and direction traveled over a period of time.

 Inertial navigation systems use a combination of accelerometers and angular rate sensors (gyroscopes) to detect altitude, location, and motion.
 They may also be capable of detecting attitude, position, velocity, temperature, or magnetic field.